riccardogar/bookstart2im/README.md

 **Technologies Used**

-HTML5
+HTML5-
-CSS3
+CSS3-
-JavaScript (ES6+)
+JavaScript (ES6+)-
-Axios for HTTP requests
+Axios for HTTP requests-
 Lodash for utility functions

 **Features**